iansinnott/react-string-replace/readme.md

 #### string

-Type: `string`
+Type: `string|array`

-The string you would like to do replacement on.
+The string or array you would like to do replacement on.

+**NOTE:** When passed an array this is the same as running the replacement on every string within the array.
+Any non-string values in the array will be left untouched.

 #### match